 A key component in any computer system, the CPU (Central Processing Unit) is where it all comes together.
-The CPU is the brain of the system where all the data is collected and processed to carry out whatever task you wish the computer to perform.
-When it comes to dealing with audio applications CPU speed dictates how much performance overhead you have available and as such just how many tracks of plug in effects and VST is you can work with inside of the project.
+The CPU functions as the brain of the system where the data is collected and processed to carry out whatever task you wish the computer to perform.
+When it comes to dealing with audio applications CPU speed dictates how much performance overhead you have available and as such just how many tracks of plug in effects and VST you can work with inside of your project.

 64 (buffer setting)

 i7 7700K @ 4.5GHz

 AMD 1700X @ 3.8GHz

 i7 7800X @ 4.4GHz

 i7 8700K @ 4.7GHz

 AMD 1950X @ 3.7GHz